 This can change your attitude to your work.
 Your to-do list is no longer a swamp to wade through, or escape from, but instead is your reminder of the tasks that mean something to you; that give you energy.

 Some Founders intuitively understand their purpose and, crucially, how that translates into a business that has customers or shareholders.
 For some though, it can take a bit of exploration and reflection to put words to that drive that makes them tick – and then a little more still to know what it would mean to deliver that purpose in the real world.

 The effort is worth it though.
 It makes discussions with your team, your suppliers, even your investors much more productive and focused on something bigger than short-term sales targets or margins.
 Those targets and margins aren’t irrelevant, but now they are in service of something greater.

 The trick then becomes not letting yourself be distracted by something that sounds important, but is actually unhelpful.
 Metrics and performance measures are a good example – we often focus on things that are easier to measure (like sales numbers or social media followers), and not on measures that tell us if we’re fulfilling our purpose or not.

 What you celebrate can influence your actions and behaviour as much as what you measure.
 Think about the impact of paying a team commission based on how well they help solve their customers’ problems, instead of how much they sell.
 The perspective of your whole team, and the experience of your customers, would be radically different – and maintaining the success would be easier over the longer term.

 Making your purpose the thing that is driving your daily actions and decisions is the key here.
 That’s the difference between simply having a purpose, and being purpose-led.

-If you want to know more about how embedded purpose is within your company, why not join a Wyseminds business growth workshop?
-See here for the next available dates.
+If you want to know more about how embedded purpose is within your company, why not join the Lift-Off programme?
+Find out more here.

-Or if you’d like to talk about your company and understand more about the workshops, book a virtual coffee with Julie here.
+Or if you’d like to talk about your company and understand more about the programme, book a virtual coffee with Julie here.